gdh123/firefox-backup/README.md

 if both is no, the script creates a .7z file with password protection and place it on the specified location the script will keep the 4 most recent backups others will be deleted In case the backup could not be generated in the past 30 days it will create a pop up with a warning (probably just working for Ubuntu/popos)

+test the script (download, open location in terminal ./scriptname.sh if working add it to crontab -e

+disclaimer:
+personal use only, using/running on your own risk only